-Buying tomato seedlings and small plants at a garden centre a little later in the spring is also an option, but there is a greater choice of varieties when starting from seeds and it’s a lot more fun too!
+Buying tomato seedlings and small plants at a garden centre a little later in the spring and up to June online, is also an option, but there is a greater choice of varieties when starting from seeds and it’s a lot more fun too!
+More on when to sow tomato seeds.

 If you are new to growing tomatoes, it’s a good idea to start with an easy variety to grow.

 The following bush/cherry varieties are highly recommended: